Aj3322/Info/README.md

 Hello 👋, I'm Ajay, a 1st-year B.Tech Computer Science Engineering Student at Maharishi Markandeshwar University.
 I'm passionate about app development.

 > ### Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.
-> ## The only way to do great work is to love what you do.

 ## About Me
 - 👨‍💻 I'm constantly learning and exploring new technologies.